reactioncommerce/reaction/README.md

 A `TempFileStoreWorker` instance observes one or more MeteorFileCollections and triggers final storage after an upload from a browser is complete and all the chunks have been assembled into a single file in the temp store.

+All provided FileCollections must be `MeteorFileCollections` rather than `MongoFileCollections` because Meteor's observe API is used.
+A variation of this could be created to use polling or some other method for detecting waiting temporary files.

 Example:

 ```js